Below we summarize the full set

-for data-level security, much like conventional
+for data protection, much like

 X.509 certificates:

-- ID Tokens
+- U-Prove Tokens

 are issued by Issuers to Users